 James Arcieri is a junior in Weinberg College from New York City.
-He is majoring in classics with a Latin concentration, double minoring in business institutions and economics, and pursuing the ISEN certificate.
+I am majoring in classics with a Latin concentration, double minoring in business institutions and economics, and pursuing the ISEN certificate.
 His passion for sustainability developed from a childhood interest in the innovation of the automotive industry, and energy quickly became an academic focal point for him.
-Aside from academics, James has been a member of the energy and natural resource group at Northwestern Capital Management since his freshman year, and his love of music and singing led him to become a member of Northwestern’s X-Factors acapella group as well.
-James also loves Spanish, and, although he was unable to study abroad in Bilbao this fall due to COVID-19, he is hopeful to have the opportunity next year.
+Aside from academics, James has been a member of the energy and natural resource group at Northwestern Capital Management since his freshman year, and his love of music and singing led me to become a member of Northwestern’s X-Factors acapella group as well.
+James also loves Spanish, and, although he was unable study abroad in Bilbao this fall due to COVID-19, he is hopeful to have the opportunity next year.

 In a nutshell, what is your research topic?